IELTS academic writing task 1: C02 emissions line graph

-I also advise practicing with more academic vocabulary when describing the data. such as: ‘proportion, figure, accounted for, amounted to, totalling, stood at, comprising’
+For a higher score in vocabulary use more academic vocabulary when describing the data. such as: ‘proportion, figure, accounted for, amounted to, totalling, stood at, comprising’

 - The proportion of C02 emissions stood at around 7 metric tonnes for Sweden in 1967.